ajv-validator/ajv/README.md

 If a keyword is used only for side-effects and its validation result is pre-defined, use option `valid: true/false` in keyword definition to simplify both generated code (no error handling in case of `valid: true`) and your keyword functions (no need to return any validation result).

-The concerns you have to be aware of when extending JSON-schema standard with custom keywords are the portability and understanding of your schemas.
+The concerns you have to be aware of when extending JSON Schema standard with custom keywords are the portability and understanding of your schemas.
 You will have to support these custom keywords on other platforms and to properly document these keywords so that everybody can understand them in your schemas.

 You can define custom keywords with [addKeyword](#api-addkeyword) method.
 Keywords are defined on the `ajv` instance level - new instances will not have previously defined keywords.